panrg/path-properties/draft-irtf-panrg-path-properties.md

 # Terminology

 Entity:
-: A physical or virtual device or function which can process packets (i.e., a node or host), measure path properties, or access information about paths.
-With respect to a given communication (i.e., a flow), an entity may be on the data plane or control plane, and it may be on-path or off-path.
+: A physical or virtual device or function, or a collection of devices or functions, which can, for example, process packets, measure path properties, or access information about paths.
+With respect to a given communication, an entity may be on the data plane or control plane, and it may be on-path or off-path.

 Node:
 : An entity which processes packets, e.g., sends, receives, forwards, or modifies them.
 A node may be physical or virtual, e.g., a physical device or a service function provided as a virtual element.
-A node may also be the collection of multiple entities which, as a collection, processes packets, e.g., an entire Autonomous System (AS).
+A node may also be an entity which, as a collection, processes packets, e.g., an entire Autonomous System (AS).

 Host:
 : A node that generally executes application programs on behalf of user(s), employing network and/or Internet communication services in support of this function, as defined in {{?RFC1122}}.